CGUC/skybunk-mobile/TERMS_AND_CONDITIONS.md

 * A name other than the one used in everyday life.
 * Inaccurate information about the user.
-* An offensive or otherwise inappropriate photo as the profile picture.
+* An offensive or otherwise inappropriate profile picture, bio, or other public information.

 **3. Content Regulations**

 Skybunk is a vessel in which Users associated with an Institution can communicate and interact.
 You may NOT post content:

-That is unlawful, misleading, discriminatory or fraudulent.
+* That is unlawful, misleading, discriminatory or fraudulent.
-That infringes or violates someone else's rights.
+* That infringes or violates someone else's rights.
-That causes or is a virus, malicious code, or other content that causes the disabling of the app or the user’s device.
+* That causes or is a virus, malicious code, or other content that causes the disabling of the app or the user’s device.

 Please remember that we want to *enhance* community, so we ask that you use face-to-face communication wherever possible and keep all posts positive and inclusive.